Jupyter notebooks

 Parameters:

-• frames (list) – list of frames
+• structures (list) – list of structures

 • properties (dict) – optional.
 Additional properties to be included in the visualization.
 This dictionary can contain any other relevant data associated with the atomic structures.
-Properties can be extracted from frames with extract_properties() or manually defined by the user.
+Properties can be extracted from structures with extract_properties() or manually defined by the user.

 • settings (dict) – optional dictionary of settings to use when displaying the data.
 Possible entries for the settings dictionary are documented in the chemiscope input file reference.